Equal-Pay Contracts: Hardness for Equal-Pay and Unconstrained Contracts

 \section{Hardness for Equal-Pay and Unconstrained Contracts}

 In this section, we establish hardness results for both equal-pay contracts and unconstrained contracts.
-We begin with a simple observation that provides a general framework for proving hardness results for equal-pay and general contracts simultaneously.

-\begin{observation} Fix an approximation guarantee $K : \mathbb{N} \to [0, \infty)$.
+We begin with a simple observation that provides a general framework for proving hardness results for equal-pay and general contracts simultaneously. \begin{observation} Fix an approximation guarantee $K : \mathbb{N} \to [0, \infty)$.
 Let $\mathcal{C}$ be a class of instances such that, for every instance $\mathcal{I} \in \mathcal{C}$, the maximum principal's utility over all unconstrained contracts is attained by an equal-pay contract.
-If there exists a polynomial-time algorithm that achieves a $K(n)$-approximation to the optimal equal-pay contract or $\gamma$-equal-pay for all instances in $\mathcal{C}$, then the same algorithm achieves a $K(n)$-approximation over unconstrained contracts for all instances in $\mathcal{C}$. \end{observation}

-This observation implies that if one establishes hardness for computing optimal unconstrained contracts, and the instances used in the hardness construction admit optimal contracts that are equal-pay, then the same hardness result immediately applies to equal-pay contracts.
-Notably, three hardness results from prior work have this structure: \begin{enumerate}[noitemsep, topsep=0pt, label=(\textit{\roman*})] \item There is no constant-factor approximation algorithm for subadditive $f$ with binary actions that uses polynomially many value and demand queries \cite[Theorem 4.1]{duetting2022multi}. \item There is no PTAS for submodular $f$ with binary actions that uses polynomially many value and demand queries \cite[Theorem 6.1]{multimulti}. \item There is no constant-factor approximation algorithm for XOS $f$ with binary actions that uses polynomially many value queries \cite[Theorem 5.1]{ezra2023Inapproximability}. \end{enumerate} The three results above therefore imply hardness for equal-pay contracts via \Cref{obs:hardnesstransfer}.
+If there exists a polynomial-time algorithm that achieves a $K(n)$-approximation to the optimal equal-pay contract or $\gamma$-equal-pay for all instances in $\mathcal{C}$, then the same algorithm achieves a $K(n)$-approximation over unconstrained contracts for all instances in $\mathcal{C}$. \end{observation} This observation implies that if one establishes hardness for computing optimal unconstrained contracts, and the instances used in the hardness construction admit optimal contracts that are equal-pay, then the same hardness result immediately applies to equal-pay contracts.
+Notably, three hardness results from prior work have this structure: \begin{enumerate}[noitemsep, topsep=0pt, label=(\textit{\roman*})] \item There is no constant-factor approximation algorithm for subadditive $f$ with binary actions that uses polynomially many value and demand queries \cite[Theorem 4.1]{duetting2022multi}. \item There is no PTAS for submodular $f$ with binary actions that uses polynomially many value and demand queries \cite[Theorem 6.1]{multimulti}. \item There is no constant-factor approximation algorithm for XOS $f$ with binary actions that uses polynomially many value queries \cite[Theorem 5.1]{ezra2023Inapproximability}. \end{enumerate} The three results above therefore imply hardness for equal-pay contracts via Observation~\ref{obs:hardnesstransfer}.